vischulisem/Maize_Scanner/README.md

     become dataframes in later scripts. 'meta_model_df.txt' contains overall ear statistics for each model. 'everything_model_df.txt' contains window calculations and chi square statistics for each ear.
 Again txt files are tab delimited.

-  2. Fam_MODEL_Graphs.py
+  ### 2. Fam_MODEL_Graphs.py

    This script is nearly identicle to Family_Graphs.py What it does differently:
     Creates scatterplots with regression line for each model and overlays them.
-    Plots all xml files on single scatterplot with regression line. --5 MODELS PER XML FILE Plots all files with male and female in 400s on scatterplot with regression line. --5 MODELS PER XML FILE Plots all females in 400s on scatterplot with regression line. --5 MODELS PER XML FILE

-    This script accepts 'everything_model_df.txt' as arguments.
+     Plots all xml files on single scatterplot with regression line. --5 MODELS PER XML FILE Plots all files with male and female in 400s on scatterplot with regression line. --5 MODELS PER XML FILE Plots all females in 400s on scatterplot with regression line. --5 MODELS PER XML FILE This script accepts 'everything_model_df.txt' as arguments.
 Outputs are saved graphs.
 Defaults are set for sv and ev.
      -n will normalize x coordinates 'window_mean' for all graphs -p will allow you to select path for saving files.
 Default is current path.

-   3. Histogram_Model.py
+   ### 3. Histogram_Model.py

-Spatial Statistics:
+## Spatial Statistics
+Beginning scripts to analyze the spatial distribution of kernels across the ear.

-  1. Spatial_stats.py
+  ### 1. Spatial_stats.py

+## Authors
+Elyse Vischulis

+## Contributors
+Matthew Warrman